enociz/old/_posts/2016-06-02-History Revision.md

 ### Collective Learning
 - The process of developing and improving techniques and ideas through the involvement of more than one person.
 - Farming speeds up the pace of this by giving people more free time
-- Networks both in the civilisation, and through trade allowed spread and improvement of ideas and techniques
+- Networks both in the civilisation, and through trade, cross-marrying, and entertaining passing travellers, allowed spread and improvement of ideas and techniques

 ## 4) Guns, Germs, and Steel